alexeysas/sdc-advanced-lane-finding/writeup_template.md

 ![alt text][image12]

-First we need to find starting points - for this purpose we buit historgram to find left and right peaks with maximum number of detected points:
+First, we need to find starting points - for this purpose we built histogram to find left and right peaks with maximum number of detected points:

 ![alt text][image13]

-After that we can use found X coordinates as a starting points to search both lines.
-In the loop we are sliding windows centered in the found x coourdinates up.
-When we found enough line pixels inside the window we recentered sliding window based on the mean value of these pixels.
+After that we can use X coordinates we found as a starting point to search both lines.
+In the loop, we are sliding windows centered in the found x coordinates up.
+When we found enough line pixels inside the window we re-centered sliding window based on the mean value of these pixels.

-After pixels are determined for the left and right lines - we can fit second order polynimial the pixels using numpy.polyfit function.
+After pixels are determined for the left and right lines - we can fit second order polynomial the pixels using numpy.polyfit function.

-Here is sliding window and polinomyal fit processing results:
+Here is sliding window and polynomial fit processing results:

 ![alt text][image14]

 The code to find line based on the bird-eye view image can be found in the cells 50 of the [a IPython notebook](project.ipynb)

 #### 5. Find Lines curvature and distance to the car center